mattrude/pgpkeyserver/doc/building-server.md

 * Building the SKS Daemon
 * Download the needed database files
 * Import the downloaded databases files into your own
-* Configure your webserver to proxy SKS
+* Configure your web-server to proxy SKS
 * Start the SKS Daemon

 ## Building the SKS Daemon